My Theatre Journey

 tick, tick… BOOM!

-tick, tick… BOOM! is a rock musical by the American Tony Award Winner and Pulitzer awardee Jonathan Larsons.
+tick, tick… BOOM! is a rock musical by Jonathan Larson.

 Jon and Micheal throwing paper over the band Jon and Micheal throwing paper over the band (Photo: Ramona Just)